 Activation level Threat/Trigger Actions 1.
-Alert - Yellow Information received identifying: a threat which is likely to develop in the Region over the next 1-3 days Lead agency advises they are likely to establish an incident coordination centre(s) at Lean Forward or Stand Up status Hazard / threat identified, being monitored Initial threat advice from relevant agency provided to LDC Monitor weather forecasts at regular intervals Availability of staff at response agencies determined Contact lists checked and updated including mobile phone & sms contact list Notify Chair and members of the LDMG of threat/emergent situation Contact with incident controller at lead agency ICC established Contact with DDC (or delegate) established Notify LDCC staff and confirm availability of staff for LDCC if needed Media and communication strategy prepared 2.
-Lean Forward Amber Probable disruption / impact of an expected event on the community is less than 24 hours away Potential for multiple events which will require a coordinated response from a number of agencies from the across the South Burnett Lead agency advises it has established an active Incident Coordination Centre(s) Need for the community to be alerted Preliminary SitRep developed, provided to DDC Notifications sent and acknowledged Decision made on likely activation phase Availability of staff for LDCC confirmed Contact maintained between lead agency ICC, LDC, DDC and QFES Operational Readiness confirmed If time available extraordinary LDMG meeting held.
-Preparations undertaken to activate LDCC as per sub-plan Scale(size) of LDCC being considered by LDC After hours support and access arranged if likely to be required LDMP public information and warnings plan activated, alerts being provided to the community or those who need it
+Alert - Yellow Information received identifying: a threat which is likely to develop in the Region over the next 1-3 days Lead agency advises they are likely to establish an incident coordination centre(s) at Lean Forward or Stand Up status Hazard / threat identified, being monitored Initial threat advice from relevant agency provided to LDC Monitor weather forecasts at regular intervals Availability of staff at response agencies determined Contact lists checked and updated including mobile phone & sms contact list Notify Chair and members of the LDMG of threat/emergent situation Contact with incident controller at lead agency ICC established Contact with DDC (or delegate) established Notify LDCC staff and confirm availability of staff for LDCC if needed Media and communication stratepy prepared 2.
+Lean Forward Amber Probable disruption / impact of an expected event on the community is less than 24 hours away Potential for multiple events which will require a coordinated response from a number of agencies from the across the South Barnett Lead agency advises it has established an active Incident Coordination Centre(s) Need for the community to be alerted Preliminary SitRep developed, provided to DDC

-G:\DM\Planning\LDMG Plan\South Burnett Regional Council - Local Disaster Management Plan
+G.\DM\Planning\LDMG Plan\South Burnett Regional Council - Local Disaster Management Plan

-Activation level Threat/Trigger Actions 5.
-Stand Up - Red Event is imminent or has occurred Potential for significant community impact Coordination of disaster operations required Support to the community required Local Group and Local Plan activated in full or in part as per sub-plans Cost capture commenced DDC advised of level of activation and situation Situation reporting from LDCC underway, including to DDC Warnings, Alerts and Public information being provided to the community Regularly hold and minute LDMG core group or extraordinary meetings Scale up LDCC as required when existing resources cannot cope with the volume of work and further expansion of the Incident Control System is required Damage / impact assessment process being planned or underway Activate recovery plans 4.
+Activation level Threat/Trigger Actions 3 Stand Ub - Red Event is imminent or has occurred Potential for significant community impact Coordination of disaster operations required Support to the community required Local Group and Local Plan activated in full or in part as per sub-plans Cost capture commenced DDC advised of level of activation and situation Situation reporting from LDCC underway, including to DDC Warnings, Alerts and Public information being provided to the community Regularly hold and minute LDMG core group or extraordinary meetings Scale up LDCC as required when existing resources cannot cope with the volume of work and further expansion of the Incident Control System is required Damage / impact assessment process being planned or underway Activate recovery plans 4.
 Stand Down - Green Coordination of disaster response operations to the event has concluded Transition to coordination of disaster recovery operations underway / completed.
-Community is in recovery phase or returning to pre-event status Status of all outstanding actions for disaster response operations confirmed and handover of tasks to normal operational methods completed Final SitRep for disaster response operations forwarded to DDC All documentation /electronic files, including finance, finalised and stored LDCC staff and Local Group members deactivated for disaster response operations LDCC closed for disaster response operations Community informed of end or response operations Recovery arrangements implemented All Council information collected and updated Transition to coordination of Disaster Recovery operations finalised Handover to Local Disaster Recovery Coordinator for reporting purposes completed Hot debriefing/s held Cold debrief scheduled
+Community is in recovery phase or returning to pre-event status Status of all outsanding actions for disaster response operations confirmed and handover of tasks to normal operational methods completed Final SitRep for disaster response operations forwarded to DDC All documentation /electronic files, including finance, finalised and stored LDCC staff and Local Group members deactivated for disaster response operations Community informed of end or response operations Community informed of end or response operations Recovery arrangements implemented All Council information collected and updated Transition to coordination of Disaster Recovery operations finalisec Handover to Local Disaster Recovery Coordinator for reporting purposes completed Hot dehriefing/s held Cold debrief scheduled

-G:\DM\Planning\LDMG Plan\South Burnett Regional Council - Local Disaster Management Plan
+G:\DMIPIanning\LDMG Plan\South Burnett Regional Council - Local Disaster Management Plan